 Before diving into specific carrier oils, let’s go over a basic way to categorize them.
 All oils are made up of fatty acids.
 Some are higher in oleic acid (omega-9), and some are higher in linoleic acid (omega-6).

 The fatty acid profile of carrier oils impacts how it will affect your skin or hair when you use them.

 Oils high in oleic acid tend to be heavy.
 They’re deeply moisturizing and pair well with dry skin.

 Oils high in linoleic acid are lighter, and while they’re still moisturizing, they don’t penetrate as deeply.
-They tend to be more effective for people with acne-prone or damaged skin.

 Like many things in life, though, what works for one person may not work for everyone.
 If you have very dry skin and coconut oil isn’t doing the job, that doesn’t mean that all high oleic oils won’t work.
 Experiment to find out which oil or blend works well for your skin.

 High Oleic Carrier Oils

 Yes, coconut oil has uses outside of the kitchen!
 Coconut oil has become very popular as a skin moisturizer and soother.
 The medium chain triglycerides (MCTs) in coconut oil are nourishing for the skin.
 However, this oil is fairly thick and can leave a greasy residue on the skin just after applying.
 It also solidifies below 76 degrees, so it can be harder to use in the cooler months.
 To get around this, you can whip the coconut oil or blend it with other oils.